-Transdiaspora Network (TDN) is a volunteer-run social enterprise and a leading human capacity building non-profit organization conducting culturally-oriented HIV prevention and awareness activities in Brooklyn, New York.
-We also promote social innovation, community engagement and advocacy, and we are part of the international movement to walk toward an AIDS-free generation.
+Transdiaspora Network (TDN) is an award-winning social enterprise and a leading human capacity building non-profit organization conducting culturally-oriented HIV prevention and awareness activities in Brooklyn, New York.
+By bringing a new meaning of health through the arts, we are part of the international movement to walk toward an AIDS-free generation.

 - 12/10/2013 Community Blog Update - Read the report of our BOLD Initiative intern La-Kenia Green regarding 2013 World AIDS Day.
 To access it, click here.

 - 12/08/2013 Theatre of the Oppressed NYC - Transdiaspora Network was in full force at Forum Theatre on the Bowery, where Theatre of the Oppressed NYC presented "Trapt."
 This play explores issues related to transphobia, homophobia and youth homelessness.
 To see photos, click here.